John R. MacArthur

-John Rick MacArthur (born June 4, 1956) is an American journalist and author of books about US politics.
+John Rick MacArthur (born June 4, 1956) is an American journalist, historian, and author of books about US politics.
 He is the president and publisher of Harper's Magazine.

 Biography

-MacArthur is the son of J. Roderick MacArthur and French-born Christiane L’Étendart.

-and the grandson of billionaire John D. MacArthur.
+MacArthur is the son of J. Roderick MacArthur and French-born Christiane L’Étendart.and the grandson of billionaire John D. MacArthur.
 He grew up in Winnetka, Illinois, graduating from North Shore Country Day School in 1974.
 He graduated from Columbia University with a B.A. in history in 1978.
 In 2017 he was named a chevalier in the French order of arts and letters.
 He lives with his wife and two daughters in New York City.
-He is well known for his sceptical stance of the internet, all things technological and insistence on print publishing.
+He is well known for his skeptical stance of the internet, all things technological and insistence on print publishing.